As the name suggests, the Seven Second Summits are the second-highest independent mountains on each of the seven continents.

 - Climbing season: December to March, July to September

 6| Mount Tyree

 Located in the heart of the Sentinel Range in western Antarctica, the continent’s second-highest peak rises 4,852 metres (15,919 feet) above sea level.

-Less than two dozen people have successfully made it to the mountain’s summit, which requires highly technical rock and ice climbing over extended periods in a highly exposed environment.
+Fewer than two dozen people have successfully made it to the mountain’s summit, which requires highly technical rock and ice climbing over extended periods in a highly exposed environment.